-\textbf{Tuning Agents with Action Data:} Unlike the setup for LLM Alignment where the aim is to train the LLM, or a direct imposition of an operational procedure on an agent, using annotated data that reflect the potential risks of certain actions can enhance agents' anticipation of harmful consequences.
-By leveraging extensive annotations made by experts—like marking actions and their results during their laboratory work—we can continue to fine-tune agents.
+\textbf{Tuning Agents with Action Data:} Unlike the setup for LLM alignment, where the aim is to train the LLM or directly impose an operational procedure on an agent, using annotated data that reflect potential risks of certain actions can enhance agents' anticipation of harmful consequences.
+By leveraging extensive annotations made by experts—such as marking actions and their results during laboratory work—we can continue to fine-tune agents.
 For example, a chemical study agent would understand that certain mixes can lead to harmful reactions.
-Also, training should take into account mechanisms that limit agents' access to dangerous tools or substances, leaning on annotated data or simulated environment feedback.
-In biochem or chemical labs, agents could learn to avoid interactions that may lead to biohazard contamination or hazardous reactions. \jan{To address the gaps in sequential decision-making data, our framework employs three complementary strategies: (1) Hybrid data collection combining direct expert observation with automated workflow logging.
+Additionally, training should incorporate mechanisms that limit agents' access to dangerous tools or substances, relying on annotated data or simulated environmental feedback.
+In biochemistry or chemical labs, agents could learn to avoid interactions that may lead to biohazard contamination or hazardous reactions. \jan{To address the gaps in sequential decision-making data, our framework employs three complementary strategies: (1) Hybrid data collection combining direct expert observation with automated workflow logging.
 (2) Synthetic data generation using validated expert-designed templates: This approach creates diverse simulated interaction scenarios specifically designed to test the AI scientist's decision-making capabilities across a spectrum of challenging conditions.
 Similar to how automobile manufacturers test vehicles on specially designed courses with various obstacles, steep gradients, and difficult terrain before real-world deployment, we can systematically generate synthetic interaction scenarios that don't necessarily correspond to specific real-world use cases but effectively stress-test the system's safety boundaries.
 These synthetic scenarios would include adversarial prompts, edge cases, intentionally ambiguous instructions, and complex multi-step tasks with hidden safety implications.
 And (3) Active learning approaches where the system identifies knowledge gaps and requests specific expert demonstrations.
 Additionally, we could implement a confidence-based execution system where actions with insufficient supporting data require explicit expert validation before execution. }